Monotone solutions for mean field games master equations : continuous state space and common noise: Main model and preliminaries

 The following Theorem of existence of classical solutions is borrowed from \citep{cardaliaguet2019master}.
 We do not reproduce its rather long proof, but let us mention that it relies on a precise study of the system \eqref{MFGsystem} and its dependence on the initial conditions.
 In some sense, a contribution of this paper is to provide another existence result for master equations, which relies on weaker assumptions. \begin{Theorem} Assume that there exists $C > 0, \alpha \in (0,1)$ such that : \begin{itemize} \item The Hamiltonian $H$ satisfies

 in the sense of symmetric matrices. \item \item \end{itemize} Then there exists a classical solution $U, \mathcal{C}^1$ in all the variables, $\mathcal{C}^2$ in the space variable $x$, of the master equation \eqref{me}. \end{Theorem} The next result is concerned with uniqueness of solutions of master equations.
-We present its proof mainly for two reasons, the first one is that it is rarely given in this form, the second one is that this proof is at the core of the definition of monotone solutions that we give in the next section. \begin{Prop} Under Hypothesis \ref{hypmon} : i) there exists at most one smooth solution $U$ of \eqref{me}, moreover if it exists, $U(t)$ is monotone for all $t\geq 0$ ; ii) there exists at most one classical solution of \eqref{sme} and if it exists, it is monotone. \end{Prop} \begin{proof} We only detail the proof of the uniqueness property for the stationary equation, the time dependent being treated using similar arguments.
+The uniqueness of a smooth solution is a somehow classical (or at least expected) result on PDE.
+Indeed, uniqueness of smooth solutions of a non linear PDE can often be established without particular structural assumptions.
+Even if the next result is concerned with such a property, we present a proof which : i) is rarely given in this form, ii) is at the core of the definition of monotone solutions that we give in the next section, iii)relies somehow weakly on the regularity of the solutions. \begin{Prop} Under Hypothesis \ref{hypmon} : i) there exists at most one smooth solution $U$ of \eqref{me}, moreover if it exists, $U(t)$ is monotone for all $t\geq 0$ ; ii) there exists at most one classical solution of \eqref{sme} and if it exists, it is monotone. \end{Prop} \begin{proof} We only detail the proof of the uniqueness property for the stationary equation, the time dependent being treated using similar arguments.
 Moreover, we prove more general results in the next section.\\

 Let $U$ and $V$ be two smooth solutions of the master equation \eqref{sme}.
 Let us define the function $W$ on $\mathcal{P}(\mathbb{T}^d)^2$ by

 Using the equations satisfied by both $U$ and $V$, we deduce that $W$ satisfies on $\mptd^2$